[Home] [Geology] [Geomorphology]

 large concrete plug excavated from a fissure (08/01/06)

-Fissures had been encountered during excavations for the Great Northern railway line approaching the colliery from Teversal.
+Fissures had previously been encountered during excavations for the Great Northern railway line approaching the colliery from Teversal.
 Several were exposed in the colliery sidings cutting to the west where they extend almost the full height of the cutting.
-Some were closed off with stonework (which has since been removed) but others were open and became the home to a large colony of jackdaws.
+Some were closed off with stonework (which has since been robbed) but others were open and became the home to a large colony of jackdaws.
 They were sufficiently wide for teenage boys to penetrate inside for up to 10 feet.

 finger12